S-Aliu/be-well-ness/README.md

 6.)
 Click on the extension to give it access then again to open the popup: Enjoy using the extension!

-TIP: allow this extension to access websites ON CLICK (go to details to specify) this way you want be flooded with alerts.
+TIP: allow this extension to access websites ON CLICK (go to details to specify) this way you can avoid being flooded with alerts.